Detection prospects of long-lived quirk pairs at the LHC far detectors: Experimental sensitivities to quirk

 \subsection{The exclusion bounds}

-In Fig.~\ref{fig.bound}, we present the three-event contours of both the ``decay inside" quirk signature and ``go through" quirk signature in the $\tilde{\mathcal{D}}$, $\tilde{\mathcal{E}}$, $\mathcal{D}$ and $\mathcal{E}$ quirk scenarios with an integrated luminosity of 3000 fb$^{-1}$.
+{In Fig.~\ref{fig.bound}, we present the three-event contours of the ``go through" quirk signature in the $\tilde{\mathcal{D}}$, $\tilde{\mathcal{E}}$, $\mathcal{D}$ and $\mathcal{E}$ quirk scenarios with an integrated luminosity of 300 fb$^{-1}$.
+For uncolored quirks, $\mathcal{E}$ and $\tilde{\mathcal{E}}$, the solid curves delineating the three-event contours are set at an $\epsilon$ value of 0.1, with distinct colors denoting different detectors.
+The dark shaded region surrounding each curve highlights $\epsilon$ variability, from $0.1/3$ to $3\times 0.1$, illustrating that higher $\epsilon$ values are associated with lower $\Lambda$ values.
+The light shaded area adjacent to each curve indicates the fluctuation range of $\epsilon$, spanning from $0.1/10$ to $10 \times 0.1$.
+Regarding colored quirks, $\mathcal{D}$ and $\tilde{\mathcal{D}}$, the solid curves incorporate QCD radiation effects by setting $\epsilon^\prime$ to 0.01, while the dashed curves omit these effects with $\epsilon^\prime$ at 0.
+Both types of curves, which are based on an $\epsilon$ value of 0.1, use varied colors to identify different detectors.
+The shaded regions around the solid curves reflect the variability in $\epsilon^\prime$, ranging from $0.01/2$ to $2\times 0.01$, with larger $\epsilon^\prime$ values indicating smaller $\Lambda$ values.
 The shapes of the exclusion bounds of different detectors are similar.
 The FACET detector provides the most sensitive probe mainly due to its large effective opening angle to the IP.
 The detectors quickly lose the sensitivity when confinement scale $\Lambda \gtrsim 1$ MeV, because the energy loss is too efficient and the lifetime becomes too short.
 For $\Lambda \lesssim 100$ keV, the travel distance of the quirk reaches $\gtrsim \mathcal{O}(100)$ m which is around the detector distances to the IP.
-So, the exclusion limit becomes stable for the ``go through" signature and the reach limit is the highest for the ``decay inside" signature in this parameter region.
-Comparing the sensitivities of MATHUSLA and FASER2, MATHUSLA always outperforms FASER2 for the ``decay inside" signature, because of its larger effective detector volume.
-While FASER2 has better sensitivity than MATHUSLA for the ``go through" signature, except for the $\tilde{D}$ scenario, in which the fraction of forward events is too low.
+So, the exclusion limit becomes stable for the ``go through" signature in this parameter region.
+Comparing the sensitivities of MATHUSLA and FASER2, FASER2 has better sensitivity than MATHUSLA for the ``go through" signature, except for the $\tilde{D}$ scenario, in which the fraction of forward events is too low.
 The bounds on scalar quirks are much weaker than those on fermionic quirks when the gauge representations are the same mainly because of their smaller production rates.
-As a result, we conclude that at HL-LHC with integrated luminosity of 3000 fb$^{-1}$, the FACET detector will be able to probe the $\mathcal{E}$, $\mathcal{D}$, $\tilde{\mathcal{E}}$ and $\tilde{\mathcal{D}}$ quirks with mass up to 1400 GeV, 2250 GeV, 930 GeV, and 1630 GeV, respectively.
+As a result, we conclude that at LHC with integrated luminosity of 300 fb$^{-1}$, by using the ``go through" quirk signature, the FACET detector will be able to probe the $\mathcal{E}$, $\mathcal{D}$, $\tilde{\mathcal{E}}$ and $\tilde{\mathcal{D}}$ quirks with mass up to 1000 GeV, 1800 GeV, 610 GeV, and 1240 GeV, respectively.
 The projected bounds from the Heavy Stable Charged Particle (HSCP) search, the mono-jet search, the coplanar search, and the out-of-time decay searches for fermionic quirks are shown as well.
 Those bounds are provided in literature with an integrated luminosity of 300 fb$^{-1}$.
-For comparison, we provide the thirty events contours (with dotted curves) for the ``go through" quirk signature which correspond to three events at 300 fb$^{-1}$.
-We can observe that the sensitivities of far detectors are much better than the sensitivities of various searches at the LHC main detector for the $\mathcal{E}$ scenario.
-While for the colored quirk $\mathcal{D}$, only the FACET detector can possibly provide a better probe than the out-of-time decay search.
+It can be noted that the FACET and FASER2 detectors exhibit superior sensitivity compared to the majority of searches conducted at the LHC main detector, with the exception of the HSCP search in the $\mathcal{E}$ scenario.
+In the case of the colored quirk $\mathcal{D}$, only the FACET detector has the potential to offer a more effective probe than the array of searches performed at the LHC main detector, again excluding the HSCP search. }